andymac1091/CASA0005book/docs/03-prac3.md

 ## values     : -46.697, 34.291  (min, max)
 ```

-We can also rename our layers:
+7. We can also rename our layers within the stack:

 ```r